gojek/optimus-extension-valor/docs/recipe.md

-type | the type of data to be read from the path specified by **path** | currently available is `file` only | - format | the format being used to decode the data | currently available is `jsonnet` only | - path | the path where to read the actual data from | the valid format based on the **type** | - output_is_error | indicates whether output from a procedure is considered as error or not | it is optional, with the default value is `false`, where output is not considered as error
+type | the type of data to be read from the path specified by **path** | currently available is `file` only | - format | the format being used to decode the data | currently available is `jsonnet` only | - path | the path where to read the actual data from | the valid format based on the **type** | -

 _Note that every field mentioned above is mandatory unless stated otherwise._